 At Fighter Pilot University, we praise the value of an active Officer's Club, but beyond that, we extol the importance of fighter pilots meeting, talking, competing and drinking with other fighter pilots.
 In this section of our web site we'll acquaint you with what we think are the best fighter pilot nurturing establishments in the world.
 That may be a bar, saloon, tavern, cantina or club.
 It may be pictures of fighter pilot gatherings.
 It may be something that we feel epitomizes the fighter pilot life style.We'd be happy to put the sights and sounds of your squadron's recent event(s) on display.
 Send us your photos and tales of great deeds and we'll use them here at The Bar.

 Fighter Pilot University Bar Manager

 HEY, DOWN HERE!!

 We told you we'd be here.
 Welcome to The Bar.
 Glad you could make it.
 Just so you know a little about us, here's who we are.
 We're four guys that have flown fighters for a lot of years and all over the world.
 That pretty well sums it up.

 Here's a very brief history of each of us.

 Rowdy—flew the O-2 and OA-37, Nail 33, before becoming a long, long time A-10 guy.
-He's a USAF Fighter Weapons School graduate and flies for a different airline from the other three.
+He's a USAF Fighter Weapons School graduate and flies for a different airline from the Jolly.
 Rowdy has been stationed at KI Sawyer, Laughlin, Davis-Monthan, RAF Bentwaters, Ramstein, Bad Kreuznach, Myrtle Beach, Eielson, Richards-Gebaur and Whiteman.

 Picasso—is the only Navy guy in the group.
 He's our artist and we have him to thank for all our cool artwork and designs for everything in our store.